armankhondker/awesome-ai-ml-resources/projects.md

 # AI/ML Project Portfolio Guide

+> 📝 **Note**: This project guide provides structured suggestions with detailed metrics and timelines.
+These are recommendations based on common learning paths, but feel free to adjust the projects, timelines, and success metrics to match your interests and goals.
+The key is to build practical experience in areas that interest you most.

 This guide provides a structured approach to building your AI/ML project portfolio, with projects organized by difficulty level, estimated completion time, and learning objectives.

 ## 🌱 Beginner Projects